dogecoinfoundation/dogecoin.com/content/dogepedia/articles/what-is-a-miner.md

   name = "Dogecoin"
 +++

-A **Miner** is a specialized [node](/dogepedia/how-tos/what-is-a-node/) in the Dogecoin network.
+A **Miner** is a specialized [node](/dogepedia/articles/what-is-a-node/) in the Dogecoin network.

 After regular [nodes](/dogepedia/articles/what-is-a-node#full-nodes) in the network, by referencing the blockchain, have verified that a Dogecoin transaction is valid, the transaction is shown in a "pending" state.
 It stays in this state until a **miner** or a collective of miners known as a [**mining pool**](/dogepedia/articles/what-is-a-mining-pool) picks up the transaction.

 ### Miners: ELI5 {#miners-eli5}

 Miners are nodes using special hardware (normally Scrypt ASIC miners) which allows them to solve cryptographic puzzles, in a process referred to as "mining".
-A miner receives new transactions from the other nodes in the network, combines them in a **block** following predetermined and inviolable rules enforced by the network, and then attempts to solve a puzzle that will generate a special number, called a hash, that is derived by combining the content of the block and a number called nonce.
+A miner receives new transactions from the other nodes in the network, combines them in a **block** following predetermined and inviolable rules enforced by the network, and then attempts to solve a puzzle that will generate a special number, called a hash, that is derived by combining the content of the block and a number called **nonce** (*number used once*).

 When a miner solves one of these puzzles before any other miner in the network, it is allowed to create a new block in the blockchain, thus confirming the transactions it has included in it.
 Miners make the blockchain secure and are rewarded for their work with so-called block rewards, consisting of 10,000 Dogecoin per mined block.
 Miners are also rewarded with the transaction fees associated with the transactions they have included into the block.